This post may contain affiliate links. Please read my affiliate policy.

 - Orange: This adds natural sweetness and a boost of vitamin C. Pick up a fresh orange from the produce aisle (any variety works, but organic is best!).

 - Mango: Frozen mango adds body and mellow sweetness, helping round out the flavor of the kale.
-If using fresh mango, here’s a simple guide on how to cut a mango.
+If using fresh mango, here’s a simple guide to cut mango.

-- Chia seeds: A tablespoon adds healthy fats, fiber, and thickness to your smoothie.
+- Chia seeds: This is one of the most common superfoods that adds healthy fats, fiber, and thickness to your smoothie.
 Look for chia seeds in the baking or natural foods aisle.

 Enter your info below and I’ll send it straight to your inbox to save for later.